timothyhull/breadpool-champs-app/docs/index.md

     - No matter what I do, I move with the utmost sense of purpose, often sprinting back and forth, to show everyone around me that my concern for serving the teams and peers I officiate with is equivalent to that of the highest-level competitors.

-??? info "9.
+??? info annotate "9.
 Versatility"

-    - Although this application is specific to SO roles, I work hard to continuously build skill and experience at each officiating position, on- and off-skates(1) because I believe learning and practicing each role helps make me a better official and teammate for my SO and NSO peers.
+    - Although this application is specific to SO roles, I work hard to continuously build skill and experience at each officiating position, on- and off-skates because I believe learning and practicing each role helps make me a better official and teammate for my SO and NSO peers.
+(1)
     - I actively work to keep my OHD balanced between SO and NSO roles, officiating ≈2/3 of games in SO roles and ≈1/3 of games in NSO roles.
     - Whenever needed, I am comfortable serving in any SO or NSO role, with or without advanced notice.
-    {.annotate}

 1. !!! info "Caveat"

     Although I practice working with CRG extensively, including IGRF and statsbook preparation, I do not have game experience in in the role of HNSO.

 ??? info "10.
 Courage To Do What's Right"